luplatina/D3drugdata/README.md

 * 2nd level: drugs targeting causal genes; APOE and CCL11 are two causal genes for AD that I found in my GWAS study.
 * 3nd level: The drugs information collect from research literature and online drug database.

-drug_datavisual.html is the Javascript code I implemented the bubble figure to visualize the drug data.
+drug_datavisual.html is the Javascript code I implement the bubble figure to visualize the drug data.
-[The bubble figure] (https://luplatina.github.io/D3drugdata/bubble_datavisual.html) shows the hierachical structure of the drug data and also allow the user to see the state of the drugs in their development timeline.
+[The bubble figure](https://luplatina.github.io/D3drugdata/bubble_datavisual.html) shows the hierachical structure of the drug data and also allow the user to see the state of the drugs in their development timeline.